davidBentoPereira/price-to-timelife-converter/README.md

 Then, you can :
 - Launch the program thanks to the command `ruby app.rb`
 - Use the code linter to get a clean code by using command `rubocop`

 ### Presentation

+This is a CLI Price (€) to Time Life converter.

+Example :